MrGreensWorkshop/ArduinoPico_RasPiPicoW_AlexaEnabledSmartDevices/README.md

 1. Get the binary
     - You can compile examples and get the binary as explained above.
     - Or you can use precompiled binary files inside of each example folder.
-1. Put the Raspberry Pi Pico into bootloader mode by pushing bootsel button, while plugging to your computer.
+1. Put the Raspberry Pi Pico W into bootloader mode by pushing bootsel button, while plugging to your computer.
-1. Copy the ".UF2" file to your Raspberry Pi Pico W's storage.
+1. Copy the ".uf2" file to your Raspberry Pi Pico W's storage.

 ### Current Status